 We've got Answers.
 Ask Phil

 Suriname is in a Yellow Fever risk area.
-Best to be vaccinated against it, but important for return travel - most countries won't allow you to enter if you'v... read more »almost 3 years ago
+Best to be vaccinated against it, but important for return travel - most countries won't allow you to enter if you'v... read more »about 3 years ago